-3.9 billion Of the world’s population use email, making it the most used digital platform than others.
+3.9 billion of the world’s population use email, making it the most used digital platform than others.
 Let us weigh the odds of choosing email over other channels!

 Email must not be an option for B2B marketers.
 Do you want to know why?
 It is because email against the comprehensively thrown platforms, and you will still get the best out of it.
-Every business, big or small, has used email at one point in their establishment.
+Every business, big or small, has used email at one point in its establishment.

 But What Does Email Marketing To Do With B2B Medical Marketers?

-Here comes the trick or treat moment for medical marketers.
+Here comes the trick-or-treat moment for medical marketers.

 It either they take the treasure in the open casket, or look elsewhere, where there is no treasure.
 The choice is yours.

-It is because you must know that every healthcare professional practitioner, communicator, or perceptive patient has an email address, and they believe it is the lifeblood of daily connectivity and productivity.
+It is because you must know that every healthcare professional practitioner, communicator, or the perceptive patient has an email address, and they believe it is the lifeblood of daily connectivity and productivity.